-SPS 192.77 Judging and scoring.
+SPS 192.76 Judging and scoring.
 (1) All bouts shall be scored by 3 judges.

 - (2) The ten-point must scoring system shall be the standard system of scoring a bout.
 The winner of the round shall be awarded 10 points.
 The loser of the round shall be awarded 6, 7, 8, or 9 points.
-If the round is determined to be an even round, each contestant shall be awarded 10 points. - (3) Effective striking is judged by determining the total number of effective legal strikes landed. - (4) Effective control is judged by determining who is dictating the pace, location, and position of the bout. - (5) Effective aggressiveness means moving forward and landing legal strikes. - (6) Only the referee may assess a foul or any point deductions.
+If the round is determined to be an even round, each contestant shall be awarded 10 points. - (3) Effective striking is judged by determining the total number of effective legal strikes landed.
+A strike resulting in a flash knockdown under s.
+SPS 192.78 (2) shall be judged less effective than a strike resulting in a knockdown requiring a count under s.
+SPS 192.78 (4). - (4) Effective control is judged by determining who is dictating the pace, location, and position of the bout. - (5) Effective aggressiveness means moving forward and landing legal strikes. - (6) Only the referee may assess a foul or any point deductions.
 Judges may not deduct points for what they interpret is a foul.